CleverStack/node-seed/README.md

 	Need multiple instances and a means of not losing session information if one instance dies.

-	1. Brian recommended Redis, (+1 from richard for redis)
+	1. Brian recommended Redis, (+1 from richard for redis, +1 from bruno for redis)
 	2. I saw a neat demo on gossip protocol and streaming that looked fun.

 	Redis sounds easier and more straightforward.